davisjoseph6/holbertonschool-machine_learning/reinforcement_learning/deep_q_learning/README.md

 ```
 This script will:

-- Load the trained model weights from policy.h5.
+- Load the trained model weights from `policy.h5`.
-- Display the agent playing the game using pygame.
+- Display the agent playing the game using `pygame`.

 ## Code Overview
 `train.py`
-- Environment Setup: The Atari environment is created using gymnasium with preprocessing for frame resizing, grayscale conversion, and frame skipping.
+- Environment Setup: The Atari environment is created using `gymnasium` with preprocessing for frame resizing, grayscale conversion, and frame skipping.
 - Model Architecture: A Convolutional Neural Network (CNN) is built to handle the visual input from the Atari environment.
 - Agent Configuration: A DQN agent is created with an epsilon-greedy policy for exploration.
-- Training: The agent is trained using one million steps and the model weights are saved in policy.h5.
+- Training: The agent is trained using one million steps and the model weights are saved in `policy.h5`.

 `play.py`
-- Model Loading: Loads the saved weights from policy.h5.
+- Model Loading: Loads the saved weights from `policy.h5`.
-- Gameplay Visualization: Uses a custom callback (PygameCallback) to render each frame and visualize the agent's actions in real-time.
+- Gameplay Visualization: Uses a custom callback (`PygameCallback`) to render each frame and visualize the agent's actions in real-time.

 ## Results
-After training, the DQN agent should be able to achieve a reasonable score in Atari's Breakout. training_performance.png and training_history.pkl (optional) can be used to analyze training performance and evaluate model improvements.
+After training, the DQN agent should be able to achieve a reasonable score in Atari's Breakout. `training_performance.png` and `training_history.pkl` (optional) can be used to analyze training performance and evaluate model improvements.

-# References
+## References
 Keras-RL2 Documentation
 Gymnasium Documentation
 Deep Q-Learning Algorithm